Back to articles list Articles Cookbook

 LEFT JOIN

 We’ll start our overview of OUTER joins with the LEFT JOIN.
-You should apply this SQL JOIN type when you want to keep all records from the left table and only the matched records from the right table.
+You should apply this JOIN type when you want to keep all records from the left table and only the matched records from the right table.

 Example #3: Showing all books alongside their authors and translators, if they exist

-For instance, let’s say that we want to display information about each book’s author and translator (i.e., their last names).
+Let’s say that we want to display information about each book’s author and translator (i.e., their last names).
 We also want to keep the basic information about each book (i.e., id, title, and type).

 To get all of this data, we’ll need to join three tables: books for basic info on the books, authors for the authors’ last names, and translators for the translators’ last names.